openmobilityfoundation/mobility-data-specification/jurisdiction/README.md

-# Mobility Data Specification: Jurisdiction
+# Mobility Data Specification: Jurisdiction **[Beta](/general-information.md#beta-features):**

-This specification details the purpose, use cases, and schema for Jurisdictions.
+This specification details the purpose, use cases, and schema for Jurisdictions, a beta feature.
+Jurisdictions are an optional service that, if implemented, must be authenticated, and served by a coordinated group of agencies.

 ## Table of Contents